Game-Based Teaching with Technology Certificate

 Marcia Kessler is a former public school teacher and administrator who received her EdM in Instructional Technology from Harvard University.
 She received the Faculty Member of the Year Award from Lesley University Graduate School of Education, where she has taught for 27 years.
 In addition to working with hundreds of students over 40 years in public education, one of her proudest accomplishments is the authoring of the Instructors Manuals for the four-course CISCO CCNA Discovery Academy.

-*Transcript of Video: "Hello.
+*Transcript of Video [Back to Top]: "Hello.
 My name is Professor Kellinger.
 Most teachers only dream of their students spending the amount of motivation, attention, passion, and critical thinking on their classes that some students do playing videogames.
 Many teachers have thought “How can I compete with that?” as they confiscate a hand-held gaming device from a student.
 The good news is now they can!
 The Game-Based Teaching with Technology Certificate walks students through the process of turning a class into a curricular game so teachers can co-opt the pedagogical techniques of games instead of competing with them.
 The coursework provides a step-by-step process that guides students through designing their own curricular game at their level of technological expertise whether it be by doing so without any technology or by repurposing technology tools familiar to most, thus allowing all students—including their students—to get their game on!"

 “This class was such an amazing experience for me!
 I never thought I would have the creativity to create my own video game, and understand the time, effort and process that goes into creating video game.
 I’m just used to grabbing a controller and playing, that’s it.”